 Advanced Standing Policy

-Please note that, due to the schedule of courses offered, two years is the shortest period of time possible to complete the program.
+Please note, due to the schedule of courses offered, two years is the shortest period of time possible to complete the veterinary technology program.

 Veterinary Technology Course Requirements

 After students are accepted into the program, they are program-placed by the campus counseling office then will be E-mailed instructions of when to register for the veterinary technology specific (VET) sequence of courses.
-Review chart in current Program of Study to see how the full-time, 68 total credit, 5-semester curriculum is sequenced.
+Review chart in current Program of Study and scroll to end of page to see how the full-time, 68 total credit, 5-semester curriculum is sequenced.

 On-Campus Program 2016 Application Guide